The Fujiki class and positive degree maps: Gromov Partial Order

 \begin{rem} Given the conditions on the manifolds $X, Y$ in the discussion above, any positive-degree holomorphic map from one of them to the other is automatically surjective.
 Thus, whenever we apply Theorem~\ref{thm2} to some positive-degree map in the proofs below, we will not remark upon its surjectivity. \end{rem}

-As a consequence of Theorem~\ref{thm2} we have the following proposition, which is a step towards answering Question~\ref{poqn}.
-Proposition~\ref{P:cor3}, stated in the introduction forms a part of the following proposition, and Part\,(1) below provides an answer to Question~\ref{poqn}(2).
+As a consequence of Theorem~\ref{thm2} we have the following theorem, which is a step towards answering Question~\ref{poqn}.
+Theorem~\ref{P:cor3}, stated in the introduction forms a part of the following result, and Part\,(1) below provides an answer to Question~\ref{poqn}(2).